bdxio/bdxio.site/README.md

 `npm start` serves the function emulator with the cli interface

 During developement use `npx tsc -w` to watch and compile Typescript

+Create `functions/src/key.ts` file with constant export of API_KEY to use google api.